pkiel/notebook/_posts/2022-08-03-ulink2022GrowthAnalysis.md

     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-Here is the mixed effects model with the tank set as a random factor to give each tank its own, random interept.
+Here is the mixed effects model with the tank identity set as a random factor to give each tank its own, random intercept.
 Notice, including the random effects decreases the absolute value of the AIC.
 Therefore, this new model better describes the data.

 ``` r
 modRandom <- totalGrowth %>%